Want to understand misogyny? Start with the clothes.

 If you want to understand misogyny in the legal profession, start with the clothes.

-We need to tell our stories, to set out the double standards imposed on women in
+We need to tell our stories, to set out the double standards imposed on women in professional attire.
+We are offering a platform to capture the oral history of our

 experience in the profession.
 We owe this to the women and genderqueer law students.